URiem/art-school/README.md

 ### Code
 - The website was loosely modeled on the Love Running Walkthough project and some of the code from the walkthrough project was used.
+- Layout and code for the About page was modeled after Paul Thomas O'Rirodans Project 1 Website.
+- Gallery lay out code was adapted from Saief Al Emon https://codepen.io/iamsaief/pen/jObaoKo

 ### Acknoowledgements
 I would like to thank: